ian-kent/go-log/README.md

 It's sort of ```log``` and ```code.google.com/p/log4go``` compatible, so in most cases can be used without any code changes.

+#### Breaking change

+go-log was inconsistent with the default Go 'log' package, and log.Fatal calls didn't trigger an os.Exit(1).

+This has been fixed in the current release of go-log, which might break backwards compatibility.

+You can disable the fix by setting ExitOnFatal to false, e.g.

+    log.GetLogger().ExitOnFatal = false

 ### Getting started

 Install go-log: